-When your student was in high school, she probably received what may have felt like an overwhelming amount of recruiting material from colleges.
+When your student was in high school, they probably received what may have felt like an overwhelming amount of recruiting material from colleges.
 Some may have come in the physical mail, and much of it may have come electronically.
 Whatever its form, it just kept coming.

 Lots of summer information

-Although it is tempting at this point to ask your student to share her passwords with you so that you can help her stay organized, this will not help your student take charge.
+Although it is tempting at this point to ask your student to share passwords with you so that you can help them stay organized, this will not help your student take charge.
 Don’t step in.
 Ask your student to share information with you as needed.
 This may be difficult, but it is important for your student.

 Your student should expect to receive a wide variety of material.
 Some will be simply informative, and some will be forms that will require action on your student’s part.
 Some forms will need to be returned over the summer and some will need to be brought when your student arrives on campus.
 Some responses may be optional and other information will be required.
 It is important that your student keep track of which is which.